 Insurance companies will try to say you are exaggerating your injuries, omitted details, or outright filed a false claim.
 These accusations might be common, but you can prevent them from being detrimental to your case simply by hiring an attorney that has experience with personal injury claims and insurance adjusters.

-To get started with your case, contact an injury advocate from Brett McCandlis Brown, PLLC today.
+To get started with your case, contact an injury advocate from Brett McCandlis Brown & Conner, PLLC today.
 Our attorneys are here to protect you from claims of false injuries, and we will aggressively fight for your right to compensation.

 Schedule a free, no-obligation consultation today at 800-925-1875 or request more information online.